thevirtuoso1973/COMP0016-Team26-Project-Site/content/appendices/_index.md

 of our repo.
 [Here](https://github.com/UCLComputerScience/COMP0016_2020_21_Team26/releases/download/v1.4.4/app-release.apk) is the latest APK (at the time of writing).

-Our deployment manual is located on the system design page.
+Our deployment manual is located on the [System Design page](http://students.cs.ucl.ac.uk/2020/group26/system-design/).

 # Individual Contribution Distribution Table